pkgw/website/content/2024/peeling-tool/index.md

 corner" and "top-right corner", and specify the corners of the sub-rectangle of the image that will be read and written.

+Ideally there would be some algorithm that could reliably choose a good value for the `half_width` setting, but in most cases peeling is going to be a small-scale, hand-driven process, and right now my recommendation is to choose a value manually.
+You should look at the un-edited model image, locate your source, and pick a box size that will cover up your source pretty thoroughly, without covering any other nearby sources.
+Because the source to be peeled is usually bright and in the image sidelobes, there are usually not many other sources around it, so you can often use a box half-size of several tens of pixels.

 If you’re using multi-frequency synthesis with multiple Taylor terms in your model, you would invoke this code in a loop, editing each Taylor-term image in the same way.